hashgraph/did-method/did-method-specification.md

 ```

 ## CRUD Operations
-Hedera mainnet nodes support a Consensus Service API by which clients submit transaction messages to a topic - these transactions assigned a cosnensus timestamp and order before flowing back out to mirror nodes and any appnets subscribed to the relevamt topic.
+Hedera network nodes support a Consensus Service API by which clients submit transaction messages to a topic - these transactions assigned a consensus timestamp and order before flowing back out to mirror nodes and any appnets subscribed to the relevamt topic.
 Every appnet that implements the Hedera DID method must have a dedicated HCS topic created for DID documents registration.
 Members of the appnet will subscribe to the corresponding topics, and consesequently retrieve and store valid DID documents submitted to the topic.

 Create, Update and Delete operations against a DID Document are submitted via the Consensus Service API, either directly by a DID Owner or indirectly by an appnet member on behalf of a DID Owner

 The two alternatives are

 DID Owner - HCS -> Main - gossip -> Mirror - gRPC -> Appnet

 DID Owner - REST -> Appnet - HCS -> Main - gossip -> Mirror - gRPC -> Appnet

 The Read operation happens against either a mirror node or a member of the relevant appnet for the DID in question.